[Skip to Content]

 Other Important Information

-Keeping up with work: For Civics and Careers – Each day throughout the course, there will be an assignment due for submission (Monday to Friday).
+Keeping up with work: For Civics and Careers courses – Each day throughout the course (Monday-Friday), there will be an assignment due for submission.
 It is important for students to keep up with the work each day and to contact their teacher if they are having difficulty.
-Students who have not submitted work by the end of the day July 9th will be automatically removed from the Civics Course, similarly, any student who have not submitted work by the end of the day July 22nd will be automatically removed from the Careers Course.
+Students who have not submitted work by the end of the day July 9th will be automatically removed from the Civics course.
+Similarly, students who have not submitted work by the end of the day July 22nd will be automatically removed from the Careers course.

-Behaviour: Students enrolled in Summer Reach Ahead Programs must make every effort to complete both in class and homework assigned to them.
-Any lost time and / or assignments must be reconciled with their teacher.
-Students must be respectful of their teachers, fellow classmates and all other support staff assigned to the program.
-Parents will be contacted by the teacher and / or Principal should there be any concerns.
-Students may be asked to leave the program if there are any concerns.
+Behaviour: Students enrolled in Summer Reach Ahead programs must make every effort to complete both in-class work and homework assigned to them.
+Any lost time and/or assignments must be reconciled with their teacher.
+Respect for teachers, peers, and all staff members is essential to maintain a positive learning environment.
+Failure to meet these expectations may result in disciplinary actions, including being asked to leave the program.
+Your cooperation and commitment to these guidelines are appreciated.

-Support: There are no Special Education Resource Teachers available to assist with program modifications / accommodations.
-Every effort will be made by the teacher to support and enhance the learning of each student.
-Identified students with Individual Education plans are welcome to attend with the above understanding.
+Support: Special Education Resource Teachers are not available to make modifications to, or create accommodations within, the Reach Ahead course programs.
+Every effort will be made by the teachers to support and enhance the learning of each student.
+Students with Individual Education Plans are welcome to attend with the above understanding.
 HWDSB is committed to protecting your personal information.

-Please refer to the “Welcome to Summer On-Line Learning 2024” package for additional information (package will be available in late May 2024).
+Please refer to the “Welcome to Summer On-Line Learning 2025” package for additional information (package will be available in May 2025).

 How to Apply - HWDSB Students